 During 2013, Cyclacel entered into agreements to exchange the Company's Preferred Stock into shares of common stock.
-There were no exchanges of the Company's Preferred Stock into shares of common stock during the year ended December 31, 2011 or 2012.
+There were no exchanges of the Company's Preferred Stock into shares of common stock during the year ended December 31, 2014.
 The table below provides details of the aggregate activities in 2013:

-Year ended December 31, 2013
+Year Ended December 31, 2013

 Preferred shares exchanged 877,869

-Common shares issued:
+Shares of common stock issued:

 At stated convertible option 53,366

 Incremental shares issued under the exchange transaction 1,631,105

-Total common shares issued 1,684,471
+Total shares of common stock issued 1,684,471

-As the Preferred Stock stockholders received additional shares of common stock issued to them upon conversion as compared to what they would have been entitled to receive under the stated rate of exchange, the Company recorded the excess of (1) the fair value of all securities and other consideration transferred to the holders of the Preferred Stock and (2) the fair value of securities issuable pursuant to the original conversion terms as an increase in the net loss attributable to common shareholders.
+As the Preferred Stock stockholders received additional shares of common stock issued to them upon conversion as compared to what they would have been entitled to receive under the stated rate of exchange, the Company recorded the excess of (1) the fair value of all securities and other consideration transferred to the holders of the Preferred Stock and (2) the fair value of securities issuable pursuant to the original conversion terms as a deemed dividend resulting in an increase in the net loss attributable to common shareholders.
 Specifically, the Company recorded deemed dividends related to the additional shares issued under the exchange transactions of \$9.0 million for the year ended December 31, 2013.